Calendula’s cheerful blossoms repel garden pests and have incredible healing properties.

-Calendula officinalis, also known as pot marigold or garden marigold, has been used for centuries to heal wounds and skin irritations.
-Calendula has anti-inflammatory, antimicrobial, astringent, antifungal, antiviral, and immunostimulant properties making it useful for disinfecting and treating minor wounds, conjunctivitis, cuts, scrapes, chapped or chafed skin, bruises, burns, athlete’s foot, acne, yeast infections, bee stings, diaper rashes, and other minor irritations and infections of the skin.
-Plus, it stimulates the production of collagen at wound sites to help minimize scarring and assist with stretch marks.
+Calendula officinalis, also known as pot marigold or garden marigold, has been used for centuries for wounds and skin irritations.
+Calendula has properties that make it useful for minor wounds, cuts, scrapes, chapped or chafed skin, bruises, burns, bee stings, rashes, and other minor irritations and infections of the skin.
 This versatile botanical can be incorporated into baths, creams, compresses, washes, salves, ointments, massage oils, baths, facial steams, tinctures, and teas.
 It is also gentle enough to use for babies, children, or animals.
 Internally, gargling with Calendula infused water may ease a sore throat, sores in the mouth, and inflammations in the mouth and throat.

 Not only is Calendula a wonderful healing and medicinal herb, but it is also a lovely and useful plant in the garden!
 Calendula repels many common garden pests including aphids, eelworms, asparagus beetles, and tomato hornworms, and is a companion plant for potatoes, beans, and lettuce.
 Plus, it grows quickly and is easy to cultivate from seed.
 The fresh vibrant petals can be used to color butter, cheese, custards, sauces, or sprinkled atop salads, cakes, and sandwiches.

 Calendula infused oil is simple to prepare and has many medicinal and cosmetic uses.

 Calendula Herbal Oil